Sweet and sour Pumpkin (Zucca in agrodolce)

 Clean the pumpkin, then remove it from the skin and internal seeds

-- Cut the pumpkin into slices 1 cm thick
+Cut the pumpkin into slices 1 cm thick

 Take a large-bottomed pan, sprinkle with plenty of extra virgin olive oil and when the oil is hot, fry the pumpkin slices for about 2 minutes on each side.